EsatAkdogan/Turkey-Regulation-Tracking-System/README.md

    streamlit run src/app.py

-Future updates: Need to fix the (Monitored Turkish Sources:) showing two times while searching
+Future updates: Need to fix the (Monitored Turkish Sources:) showing two times while searching and Making scraper into one function that work for all website and this could greatly optimize the code not needing to write function each time i added new site